Cryptostylis subulata

-Cryptostylis subulata, commonly known as the large tongue orchid, duckbill orchid or cow orchid, is a common and widespread orchid in south eastern Australia and New Zealand.
+Cryptostylis subulata, commonly known as large tongue orchid, duckbill orchid or cow orchid, is a common and widespread orchid in south eastern Australia and New Zealand.
 It has relatively large, leathery, dark green to yellowish-green leaves and up to twenty yellowish flowers with a reddish-brown and dark purple labellum.
 It is often found in damp or swampy situations but also occurs in drier places.

 Description

 Cryptostylis subulata is a terrestrial, perennial, deciduous, herb with leathery, dark green to yellowish-green leaves which sit on petioles that are anywhere from 1 to 15 cm long.
 The leaves are lance-shaped and measure 5–20 cm long and 1–3 cm across.
 The inflorescences (flower spikes) appear from August to April and bear two to twenty individual flowers on a flowering stem which is 50–80 cm tall.
 Each flower has three green sepals which are 1.8 to 3 cm long, and two petals which are 1.0 to 1.3 cm long and narrower than the sepals.
 The labellum is a rolled reddish brown, purplish or yellowish tube-like structure measuring 1.5–3.5 cm long by 0.5–1 cm across.
 There is a dark purple callus ending in two knobs on the lower side of the labellum.